Donald Duck: Goin' Quackers: Reception

 Villoria also reviewed the Dreamcast version; he felt the CG sequences were "great", and that the character animations were "fluid" and "seamless".
 He also commented that the level designs were much more interesting than in the PlayStation and Nintendo 64 versions.
-Although Villoria thought the Dreamcast and PlayStation versions were very similar, he felt the Dreamcast version suffered in terms of gameplay since it did not feature special moves.
+Although Villoria thought the Dreamcast and PlayStation versions were very similar, he felt the Dreamcast version suffered in terms of gameplay since it didn't feature special moves.

 Cory D. Lewis of IGN reviewed the Nintendo 64 version, commenting that the game is better suited for younger players and will bore older gamers.
-He also stated that despite the Nintendo 64 version reusing the optimized Rayman 2 engine, the visuals in Goin' Quackers could not compare to the same level of quality the engine provided a year ago.
+He also stated that despite the Nintendo 64 version reusing the optimized Rayman 2 engine, the visuals in Goin' Quackers couldn't compare to the same level of quality the engine provided a year ago.
 Moreover, he praised the "bright-colored" cartoon objects and animations.

 The PlayStation version was reviewed by Adam Cleveland on IGN, who found the game to be "a lot of fun".
 He commented that the bosses were creative and fun, but that they were extremely simple and provided little challenge.
 He summed up the review by stating "Although it may be on the quick and easy side, it's got all the right stuff".